Men’s Bible Study

 STUDY: Scripture and the Wesleyan Way by, Scott Jones - September 22 - November 17

 Advent Series: Almost Christmas: A Wesleyan Advent Experience by Magrey Devega - Advent Season

 Contact: John Beal (email@example.com)

-Seekers, as in "Seek ye first the Kingdom of God" includes married and single adults in their 40’s and 50’s.
-Lessons are given by class members on a range of topics from the Bible to current events and family issues.
-Class members serve with a variety of missions and leadership roles throughout the church.
+CLASS: Seekers, as in "Seek ye first the Kingdom of God" includes married and single adults in their 40’s and 50’s.
+Lessons given by class members on a range of topics from the Bible to current events and family issues.
+Class members serve with many missions and leadership roles throughout the church.

 Location: Education Building, Room 218

 CLASS: The Spirited Singles are single adults who range in age from 60’s - 80’s who use discussion, lecture and video for faith development and education.
 The class gets together monthly for potluck dinners, day trips, book review club and site seeing.
 Annual missions are scholarships to Honduras children, Angel Tree children and Methodist Children's Home graduates.
 In addition, the class usually sits together at church worship and Wednesday night dinners and several members meet for lunch after church on Sundays.

 CLASS: You are welcome in the Trinity Class!
 This discussion based group studies a wide variety of topics related to the intersection of faith and life.
 The class is primarily attended by adults in their 30s and 40s, but all ages and stages of life are welcome.
 Discussions are led by participants using study guides and Bible studies.
 The Trinity Class loves a deep discussion, with laughter and coffee.
 All are welcome.

 Contact: Jessica Vazquez (firstname.lastname@example.org)